-Selling a home in Mississippi, or anywhere, is never easy.
-You must manage such tasks as interviewing real estate agents, cleaning and painting, reviewing offers, and so on.
-And your legislators in Jackson have added a step, by instituting the Property Condition Disclosure Act, which requires that sellers of residential property make certain disclosures to prospective purchasers about known physical defects on the property.
+Selling a residential home in Mississippi, or anywhere, involves multiple steps.
+You must interview prospective real estate agents, clean, declutter, and paint, review purchase offers, and so on.
+And your legislators in Jackson have added a step, by requiring you to fill out a Property Condition Disclosure Act, by which you'll make certain disclosures to prospective purchasers about known physical defects on the property.
 Is this a hassle, or a benefit to all concerned?
 And if preparing to sell your Mississippi home, what exactly must you disclose to prospective buyers, and how?

-In Mississippi, disclosures are governed by M.S.
+In Mississippi, disclosures are governed by Miss.
 Code § 89-1-501 et seq.
-That statute provides that the seller of any residential property “shall deliver to the prospective [buyer] a written statement required [herein]… as soon as practicable before transfer of title.”
+That statute says that the seller of any residential property must deliver to prospective buyers a written disclosure statement as soon as practicable before transfer of title.

-The purpose of the statute is to compel you, as the home seller, to provide relevant information about the property and articulate any facts of which you are aware that negatively affect its value.
-This could cover a wide variety of defects in your home, ranging from the condition of the roof to the condition of the fuel tank.
-The legislature's broader goal, of course, is to prevent the buyer from encountering any nasty surprises after moving into the home.
+The purpose is to compel you, the home seller, to provide relevant information about the property and articulate any facts of which you are aware that negatively affect its value.
+This could cover a variety of home defects, as discussed below.
+The legislature's broader goal, of course, is to prevent the buyer from encountering nasty surprises after moving into the home.

 The timing of the disclosure is important.
-M.S.
+Miss.
 Code § 89-1-503 says that if the seller makes any disclosure after the buyer makes a formal offer of purchase, the buyer shall have three days after receiving the disclosure in person or five days after it's delivered by mail to terminate the offer.
-So, for instance, if a buyer makes you a written offer for your house, and then you, for example, take your time delivering a formal disclosure statement, or happen to disclose at some point that the electrical systems don't work, that buyer automatically has a chance to reevaluate the offer at that time.
-To avoid such uncertainty, you are better off making full, written disclosures sooner rather than later.
+So, for instance, if a buyer makes you a written offer for your house, and you take your time delivering a formal disclosure statement, or happen to disclose at some point that the electrical systems don't work, that buyer automatically has a chance to reevaluate the offer at that time.

-The Mississippi Real Estate Commission (MREC)--a state agency charged with oversight of the real estate industry--provides a disclosure form that contains all of the necessary information.
-You are required to provide written copies of this form to potential buyers.
+The Mississippi Real Estate Commission (MREC), a state agency charged with oversight of the real estate industry, provides a disclosure form for your use.

-MREC's disclosure form is short, but covers the areas of your property that a buyer will be most interested in.
-It is divided into 13 sections, which ask specific questions about different areas of the home.
-The questions cover everything from legal issues, such as whether there exist any easements or rights of way on the property?) to structural issues, such as whether there has been roof leakage, soil collapse, or any remodeling done since you moved into the home.
+MREC's disclosure form is relatively short, but covers the areas of your property that a buyer will be most interested in.
+The questions you'll need to answer cover everything from legal issues, such as whether there exist any easements or rights of way on the property, to structural issues, such as whether there has been roof leakage, soil collapse, or any remodeling done since you moved into the home.
 Pests, appliances, and contaminants are also among the many covered issues.

-Within each section, you are asked to respond by checking "Yes," "No," or “Unknown."
-You always have the option to explain one of your answers in the space provided, or can attach an additional page.
-Sometimes, an explanation can help to reassure sellers that a particular issue is not an enormous problem.
-At the very least, the explanatory page can give the buyer some history (for example, that you had a particular plumber come to your home three years ago to fix a water pump, and it is now working).
+Within each section, you are asked to respond by checking "Yes," "No," or in some cases, "Unknown."
+You always have the option to explain your answers in the space provided, or can attach an additional page.
+Sometimes, an explanation can help reassure sellers that a particular issue is not an enormous one, perhaps by giving some history (for example, that you had a particular plumber come to your home three years ago to fix a water pump, and it is now working).

 Do not be afraid to check "Unknown."
 Mississippi does not expect that you know every detail about every inch of your home.
-M.S.
-Code § 89-1-507 provides that, if some information that is “required to be disclosed is unknown or not available" to you, and you have made some "reasonable effort to ascertain it," you can simply include a reasonable approximation in your statement.
-This is another way of saying that you should, for instance, make an effort to see whether your lights turn on, but need not hire an electrical engineer to perform an elaborate inspection on your entire electrical system.
+Miss.
+Code § 89-1-507 provides that, if some information that is required to be disclosed is "unknown or not available" to you, and you have made some "reasonable effort to ascertain it," you can simply include a reasonable approximation in your statement.
+This is another way of saying that you should, for instance, make an effort to see whether your lights turn on, but need not hire an electrical engineer to perform a full inspection of your electrical system.

-Most likely, your property in the Magnolia State is your single biggest asset.
+Most likely, your property is your single biggest asset.
 Understandably, you want to sell it as quickly as possible.
-On first glance, disclosing defects may seem like a significant burden.
-Why would your elected representatives force you to highlight bad qualities of the property to buyers?
+On first glance, disclosing defects might seem like a significant burden.

-There are several reasons why you should be open and honest, doubts and annoyances aside.
-First, M.S.
-Code § 89-1-523 notes that if a seller “willfully or negligently violates or fails to perform any duty [in this Act]… he shall be liable in the amount of actual damages suffered by a transferee.”
-The legislature does not want you to play games with a buyer.
-Indeed, M.S.
-Code § 89-1-511 requires that every disclosure “shall be made in good faith.”
-The statute defines good faith as "honesty in fact in the conduct of the transaction."
+Nevertheless, there are several reasons to be open and honest here.
+First, Miss.
+Code § 89-1-523 notes that a seller who willfully or negligently violates or fails to perform the disclosure duty shall be liable to pay any actual damages suffered by the home buyer.
+The legislature does not want you to play games.
+Indeed, Miss.
+Code § 89-1-511 requires that disclosures be made in good faith, defined as "honesty in fact in the conduct of the transaction."

-Here's an example of why this is practically important to pay attention to: Imagine that you purposely do not mention that there is no hot water on the second floor of your home, afraid that this might dissuade the buyer.
-The buyer closes on the home, moves in, and very quickly discovers the problem.
-The buyer will be angry, not just because you clearly omitted this detail from the disclosure, but also because he must now pay for an expensive repair.
-A buyer who becomes this angry is likely to sue you for costs under the statute.
+Here's an example of why this is practically important: Imagine that you purposely fail to mention that there is no hot water on the second floor of your home, afraid that this might dissuade the buyer.
+The buyer closes on the home, moves in, and quickly discovers the problem.
+The buyer will be angry, not just because you clearly omitted this detail from the disclosure, but also because he or she must now pay for an expensive repair.
+A buyer who becomes this angry is likely to sue.

-In short, Mississippi's statute tries to guide you in the right direction by incentivizing you to make full and frank disclosures to your buyer.
+In short, Mississippi's statute incentivizes you to make full and frank disclosures to your buyer.
 Doing so is likely to save you headaches down the line.